Dashboard Card SDK Usage

 Key Parameters

-If you need to navigate to other pages such as the Service Square or card list, you can follow the host implementation pattern of ARouter.build(...).withString(PATH_KEY, ...).navigation() and replace the target path as needed.
+To navigate to other pages such as the Service Square or card list, reuse the host implementation pattern of ARouter.build(...).withString(PATH_KEY, ...).navigation() and replace the target path.

 3.2 Dashboard Navigation Callback